Deciding between the Samsung Galaxy Watch 3 and the Garmin Vivoactive 4

 |✔️

-The new Samsung Galaxy Watch 3 is the best pick for Android users
+The Samsung Galaxy Watch 3 is the best pick for Android users

-While the new Galaxy Watch 3 still incorporates elements from the previous design, you can tell it's been refined and improved.
-It's thinner and sleeker this time around, which eliminates some of the bulk the predecessor had.
+While the Galaxy Watch 3 still incorporates elements from the previous design, you can tell it's been refined and improved.
+It's thinner and sleeker this time around, eliminating some of the predecessor's bulk.
 You'll be able to pick between a 41mm and a 45mm model.
-The bigger model comes in stainless steel or titanium while the smaller model only comes in stainless steel.
+The bigger model comes in stainless steel or titanium, while the smaller model only comes in stainless steel.
 Your color options are Mystic Black, Mystic Silver, and Mystic Bronze.

-If you owned the original Galaxy Watch at some point and still have some of the replaceable bands, you can put them to use.
+If you owned the original Galaxy Watch at some point and still have some of the bands you purchased, you can put them to use.
 The new models use the same band sizes as the predecessor.
-The 41mm model uses 20mm bands and the 45mm model uses 22mm bands.
+The 41mm model uses 20mm bands, and the 45mm model uses 22mm bands.
+You'll find there are plenty of third-party Galaxy Watch 3 bands to choose from.

-Battery life isn't too impressive this time around.
-On the smaller model, you can expect to get around two days of battery life depending on usage.
-When you're constantly using the health/fitness features and taking advantage of the always-on display, that figure will be on the lower end of the spectrum.
-The larger model has a slightly bigger battery, but you're still probably looking at a maximum of three days.
+The Galaxy Watch 3's battery life isn't too impressive, with about two days of battery life depending on usage on the smaller model.
+However, when you're constantly using the health/fitness features and taking advantage of the always-on display, that figure will be on the lower end of the spectrum.
+The larger model has a slightly bigger battery, but you're still probably looking at a maximum of 3 days.

 One of the reasons that Samsung eventually launched the Galaxy Watch Active models was to fill in the health/fitness blanks left by the Galaxy Watch.
 Now, the Galaxy Watch 3 offers plenty of health/fitness features, making it one of the best Samsung smartwatches out there.
-If you're a workout enthusiast, you'll definitely love these improvements.
-For starters, you'll have advanced running analysis that is designed to help runners improve their form.
+If you're a workout enthusiast, you'll love these improvements.
+For starters, you'll have advanced running analysis designed to help runners improve their form.
 You'll also have improved sleep tracking.

-The latest software update enables support for various features, including VO2 max, which measures maximum oxygen uptake during a workout.
+The latest software update supports various features, including VO2 max, which measures maximum oxygen uptake during a workout.
 You can also measure the amount of oxygen in your blood.
 The one sensor the Galaxy Watch has over the Garmin Vivoactive 4 is the electrocardiogram (ECG), which can detect an irregular heartbeat.
-This feature still isn't active outside of South Korea yet, but it should be available later this year.

 One of the many improvements on the Galaxy Watch 3 is the new built-in run coaching and recovery tools.

 While the updated Tizen OS 5.5 deserves some recognition, it's still a letdown in terms of third-party app support.
 Samsung states that this new version of Tizen OS can do a better job of automatically detecting and tracking your workouts.

 Additionally, one of the many improvements on the Galaxy Watch 3 is the new built-in run coaching and recovery tools.
 You'll have access to over 120 home workout videos on the Samsung Health app.
 Simply pick a program, cast it to the TV, and view your stats as you go.

 Garmin was ahead of Samsung in this respect, but the Galaxy Watch 3 now offers fall detection.
-This feature will recognize if a user falls when they're engaged in dynamic motion.
-Your device requires a network connection in order to notify your emergency contact of the fall and share your current location.
-Garmin calls it built-in incident detection but it functions the same.
-When using this feature on the Vivoactive 4, you'll need to be connected to your phone and it's only available when you're engaged in outdoor activities.
+This feature will recognize if a user falls when engaged in dynamic motion.
+Your device requires a network connection to notify your emergency contact of the fall and share your current location.
+Garmin calls it built-in incident detection, but it functions the same.
+When using this feature on the Vivoactive 4, you'll need to be connected to your phone, and it's only available when you're engaged in outdoor activities.

 The Garmin Vivoactive 4 is made for fitness enthusiasts

 The Vivoactive 4 is packed with tons of health and fitness features, which is why it's one of the best Garmin smartwatches you can buy right now.
-It has a Pulse Ox sensor for monitoring blood oxygen saturation levels.
+For example, it has a Pulse Ox sensor for monitoring blood oxygen saturation levels.
 Another unique feature is respiration tracking, which tracks the number of breaths you take per minute.

 The combination of these two features also results in more insightful sleep data.
 There's also the Body Battery feature, which monitors your energy levels by gathering data from activity, sleep, stress, and heart rate variability (HRV).
 This will be instrumental in determining when to schedule workouts and rest based on your energy levels.